 That is why she uses current vocabulary and expressions you probably won’t find in a typical French class or textbook.
 After years of experience teaching French, she is confident that through her courses and lessons, you will make amazing progress.
 So quick, become a member and start learning French!

 The Teacher – La Prof

 Anne Guével, founder of FRENCH HOUR, was born and raised in Brittany, France.
 She is passionate about teaching languages.
 Read some testimonials here.
 Among other degrees, she has a Master’s in Teaching Languages.
 She has taught French, Spanish, ESL and Chinese in China, Europe and the USA.
-In France, she founded and operated a French language-immersion school for foreigners.
+In France, she founded and operated a French language-immersion school for language learners.
 She started going online in 2006, when her students of Chinese asked her to record audio files, so they could remember how to pronounce words from one lesson to the next.
 Needing to send the audio files quickly, she thought of using the Internet, although at the time the method was new to her.
 She loved then, and still loves the challenge of finding a new way to help her students.
 It worked like magic, and she quickly realized she had opened up a whole new world that led her to develop FRENCH ETC, and now FRENCH HOUR.

 Anne divides her time between Brittany and Vermont in the United States.
 Her 2 children are completely fluent in both English and French.
 She enjoys chatting in French with her granddaughter, Malou, whose name is Breton.